Things to do in Mendocino. What you need to know to plan your own Mendocino getaway- the perfect hideaway on the northern California coast!

 Cowlicks Ice Cream

-Cowlicks is a local favorite and a must-stop if you’re an ice cream lover.
+Cowlicks is a local favorite and should be on every ice cream lover’s list of top things to do in Mendocino.
 They have tons of homemade flavors and frozen treats for sale.

 And if you’re just looking for a cute and cozy coffeehouse for your daily fix or to read a good book, Headlands is a good option.
 It’s a late-night coffee shop in Fort Bragg and it’s known to have live music seven days a week and monthly art exhibits.